|Hattie McDaniel, c. 1910. |

 Courtesy Margaret Herrick Library

-The antebellum racist roots of white minstrel shows ushering in blackface notwithstanding, African American minstrels were the hottest thing in the 19th and early 20th centuries, often showcased in vaudeville.
-It was one of the surest ways African Americans had to break out of a life of menial labor given rampant discrimination especially during the post-Civil War Reconstruction Era and its aftermath, building on their roots ministering in black churches.
+After antebellum white minstrel shows ushered in blackface, African American minstrels displaced these racist displays and became the hottest thing in the 19th and early 20th centuries, often showcased in vaudeville.
+It was one of the surest ways African Americans had to break out of a life of menial labor given rampant discrimination especially during the post-Civil War Reconstruction Era and its aftermath.

-It’s where Hattie McDaniel, first African American Oscar winner, being featured in my book, Oasis III, got her start.
-As I write:
+It was a natural progression from ministering in black churches, where song and dance were central to their faith.
+And, it’s where Hattie McDaniel, first African American Oscar winner, being featured in my book, Oasis III, got her start.
+As I write in the book:

 By 1908, Hattie began joining her siblings for out-of-town performances in J.M.
 Johnson’s Mighty Modern Minstrels and other such groups, which her straitlaced mother was none too happy about.
 (Hattie should aim no higher than being a maid, her mother believed.)
 Their earnings, though, helped the family survive…